Anandpur Sahib: 21st century

+The 1999 tricentenrary celebration was also marked by the announcement of a planned Virasat-e-Khalsa museum by Parkash Singh Badal, which opened in 2011.
 Virasat-e-Khalsa Museum campus links, particularly with the need of the population, providing business to the locals and makes the city marked on urban literature globally.
 Punjab Heritage Tourism Promotion Board paid to have it installed in order to attract worldwide tourism.
 Open spaces which are going to be used by ritual activities during ceremonies and festivals also serve as alternative parking grounds, reserved grounds for political rallies which brings the intact ingredient of Indian cities together “The Interaction”.